AcuityScheduling/acuity-calendar/README.md

 ```

 Analogous to the [`DayList`](#daylist) component, the `CalendarWeek` is a shorthand for initializing a [`TimeGrid`](#timegrid).
+Note that the `renderHeader` custom render function differs from that of [`CalendarMonth`](#calendarmonth) as it also is given the full list of `events`.
+This is useful if, say, you want to render the amount of appointments in each column directly in the column header.

 | Prop         | Type   | Default value | Description                                                                                                                                        |
 | ------------ | ------ | ------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |